Deutsche Telekom welcomes German cartel office move on Vodafone-Liberty

 “I expressly welcome this,” Hoettges said of the request regarding the deal, which is currently before European Union regulators in Brussels, siding with other German critics of the combination.

-CFO Thomas Dannenfeldt, asked about a takeover of Tele2’s Dutch unit by Telekom’s local arm, said a constructive dialogue was continuing as the EU conducts a review that is due to be completed on Nov.
-30. (Reporting by Douglas Busvine Editing by Michelle Martin)
+CFO Thomas Dannenfeldt, asked about a takeover of Tele2’s (TEL2b.ST) Dutch unit by Telekom’s local arm, said a constructive dialogue was continuing as the EU conducts a review that is due to be completed on Nov.
+30.